-The Trinidad and Tobago Prison service does not have a Library/ Reading Room available for public use at this time.
+The Trinidad and Tobago Prison Service does not have a Library/ Reading Room available for public use at this time.
 However, suitable arrangements exist to facilitate persons requiring accommodation to view documents accessed under the provisions of the Freedom of Information Act.

 The Trinidad and Tobago Cadet Force does not have a Library/ Reading Room available for public use at this time.
-However, documents available to members of the public under the provisions of the Freedom of Information Act, can be viewed at the conference room of the Cadet Force Division located at #52-60 Abercromby Street, Port-of-Spain from Monday to Friday between the hours 10:00am to 2:00pm
+However, documents available to members of the public under the provisions of the Freedom of Information Act, can be viewed at the conference room of the Cadet Force Division located at #52-60 Abercromby Street, Port-of-Spain from Monday to Friday between the hours of 9:00am to 3:00pm.

-Telephone: 623-7881 / 623-2441 - 5 // Fax number: 627-8044
+Telephone: 623-7881 / 623-2441-5 // Fax number: 627-8044